 DIY Chicken Coop All-Purpose Cleaner

 I have found a great DIY chicken coop all-purpose cleaner that is natural and works amazingly well in our coop.
-The biggest benefit of raising chickens is eggs, so keep them coming all year long!
+The biggest benefit of raising chickens is eggs, so keep them coming all year long by giving them a coop that is fresh and clean.

-If you are brand new to raising chickens and are not quite sure what needs to be done when cleaning out your chicken coop, you can read my article HERE.
-There you will get the steps that will walk you through all that needs to be done when cleaning out your coop.
+If you are brand new to raising chickens and are not quite sure what needs to be done when cleaning out your chicken coop, you can read my article on how to Clean a Chicken Coop Naturally.

-Chickens have this tendency to mask their symptoms when they are ill or injured.
-This is a natural instinct and the reason why it is so important to stay on top of things.
+Chickens tend to mask their symptoms when they are ill or injured.
+This is a natural instinct, and it is why it is so important to stay on top of things.
+These three tips are things I have learned over the years and ones I still rely on when raising our own flock.

 #1.
 Hold your hens